jptacek/JPtacek.com/src/documents/2014/03/modest-proposal-for-time/index.html.md

 ALL need to be on the same time as a country.
 In our agrarian past, it may have made sense for 12:00 PM to represent when the sun was at its apex.
 However, for the most part, we are NOT an agrarian society currently.
 Our economy is an information and finance based economy.
-I can guarantee you, stock brokers living in California, don’t wake up at 9:30 AM PST for the opening bell on Wall Street, they wake and are ready to serve their customers every day at 6:30 AM PST to match the 9:30 EST opening bell.
+I can guarantee you, stock brokers living in California, don’t wake up at 9:30 AM PST for the opening bell on Wall Street, they wake and are ready to serve their customers every day by 6:30 AM PST to match the 9:30 AM EST opening bell.
 Our economy already is driven by the time when business happens, not when we want it to happen.

 Many folks may think the idea of a single time zone in the states is crazy talk, and it probably is.
 As a country, we tend to be obstinate to change and prefer to cling to the way things have been done (I am looking at you Metric System conversion).
-However, time marches and on, and more importantly, our economy marches on.
-It wasn’t until commerce became widespread, that the concept of time (or more exactly, time keeping) became prevalent.
+However, time marches on, and more importantly, our economy marches on.
+It wasn’t until commerce became widespread, that the concept of time (or more exactly, time keeping) became prevalent in order to facilitate commerce.
 Our economy though has moved past local time, it has moved global.
 The reality is that countries like China are already ahead of us here, with a single time that spans five time zones.
 One needs to only look at the image of the differing morass of time zones from [WikiPedia](http://en.wikipedia.org/wiki/Time_zone)